 A full-body hug stimulates your nervous system while decreasing feelings of loneliness, combating fear, increasing self-esteem, defusing tension, and showing appreciation.
 Higher self esteem, improved academic performance, better parent-child communication, and fewer psychological and behaviour problems have been linked to this type of affection.

 So, remember to look into your child’s eyes, hug and listen to her.
 Make the time to connect with her.
 Here are 15 times of the day when you can find a few minutes to talk, engage and enjoy the connection with your child.

 1. Getting your child out of bed in the morning – Start the day with a big kiss and cuddle.
 Tell your child you missed him.
 Ask how he slept and let him know the plan for the day.

 2. Changing her nappy – This is a great time to have a little chat, tickle, or sing a song with your child.
 It’s also a great time to give her a big cuddle when you put her down on the change table (or floor, or mat) and again when you pick her up.

 3. Making and eating breakfast – Even if he is too young to talk, you can ask your child what he’d like for breakfast: toast or porridge, for example.
 Talk about what you will have before sitting down together at the table.

 Once he’s finished breakfast, you may need to have a toy ready for him to play with while you finish yours, but you can continue to talk, play and sing songs together.
 Try playing peekaboo to make your child laugh.

-Random dance time – After breakfast (if you aren’t running late), I like to put on a song, and dance around the kitchen holding my child and singing to her.
+4. Random dance time – After breakfast (if you aren’t running late to your desk), I like to put on a song, and dance around the kitchen holding my child and singing to her.
 She usually finds it very funny if I spin her around and sing.
-Do this in the evening when you get home or after dinner before bathtime.
+Do this in the evening before dinner or bathtime.